Results of the 2019 Indian general election

 To constitute India's 17th Lok Sabha, general elections were held in April–May 2019.
 The results were announced on 23 May 2019.
-The main contenders were two alliance groups of the ruling Bharatiya Janata Party-led National Democratic Alliance and the opposition United Progressive Alliance led by the Indian National Congress.
+The main contenders were two alliance groups of the ruling Bharatiya Janata Party-led National Democratic Alliance which won a landslide victory and the opposition United Progressive Alliance led by the Indian National Congress.
 The 2019 Indian general election was the largest democratic exercise in history at the time it was conducted, with around 912 million eligible voters.